Western fence lizard

-The western fence lizard (Sceloporus occidentalis) is a common lizard of Arizona, New Mexico, California, Idaho, Nevada, Oregon, Utah, Washington, Northern Mexico, and the surrounding area.
+The western fence lizard (Sceloporus occidentalis) is a species of lizard native to Arizona, New Mexico, and California, as well as Idaho, Nevada, Oregon, Utah, Washington, and Northern Mexico.
+The species is widely found in its native range and is considered common, often being seen in yards, or as the name implies, on fences.
 As the ventral abdomen of an adult is characteristically blue, it is also known as the blue-belly.
+Two western fence lizards have been reported with duplicated or forked tails, presumably following an autotomy.

 Taxonomy

 Taxonomy for the western fence lizard has been under much debate.
 S. occidentalis belongs in the order Squamata (snakes and lizards) and the suborder Iguania.
 The family in which it belongs is still under scrutiny.
 The family Phrynosomatidae, along with seven other families, used to be included in the single family Iguanidae, until Frost and Etheridge's (1989) analysis of iguanian systematics suggested the family be divided.
 Most literature, however, still place the phrynosomatids in Iguanidae.

 Five subspecies are recognized, as follows: